keras-team/keras-io/examples/timeseries/md/timeseries_anomaly_detection.md

 ```
 </div>
-### Compare recontruction
+### Compare reconstruction

-Just for fun, let's see how our model has recontructed the first sample.
+Just for fun, let's see how our model has reconstructed the first sample.
 This is the 288 timesteps from day 1 of our training dataset.